 Fairfield Infectious Diseases Hospital, Infectious diseases hospital in Yarra Bend, Melbourne, Australia.

-The hospital was among the first places in Australia to develop HIV testing methods in the 1980s and housed the nation's last dedicated infectious disease ward.
-This shows how the facility stayed at the forefront of medical innovation throughout its operation.
+In the 1980s, this hospital was among the first places in Australia to develop HIV testing, and it later housed the country's last dedicated infectious disease ward.
+These two facts place the site at the center of a much broader story about how Australia responded to modern epidemics.

 The community of curious travelers